October 2010 Arizona tornado outbreak and hailstorm: Meteorological synopsis

 In 2008, researchers examined the overlap between large-scale environments responsible for producing tornadoes in Northern Arizona.
-They utilized 38 days between 1950–2006 that involved the formation of classic supercell thunderstorms and confirmed tornadoes across the state.
+They utilized 38 days between 1950 and 2006 that involved the formation of classic supercell thunderstorms and confirmed tornadoes across the state.
 Of those 38 days, researchers found a similar meteorological progression in half of them.
 The overlapping setup involved the approach of a cold-core low and a favorable placement of the warm sector across Arizona.
 The approach of these mid- to upper-level lows, detached from the jet stream, allowed for southerly wind vectors to overspread the state.
 This not only afforded the wind shear necessary for tornadic development, but also provided a supply of warm, moist subtropical air.
 Compared to previously analyzed tornado environments across the United States, researchers found that Northern Arizona events typically featured marginal instability, averaging around 450 J/kg.

 On October 5, 2010, the dominant pattern across the United States bore resemblance to the setups described in previous research.
 An omega block existed across the country, so named for its uncharacteristically persistent weather conditions across the country on the scale of days to weeks.
-This omega block was characterized by a high-pressure area over the Central United States and two separate cold-core lows over California and West Virginia.
+This omega block was characterized by a high-pressure area over the Central United States and two separate cold-core lows, one over California and the other off the coast of New Jersey.
 As the western low remained nearly stationary, an unstable atmosphere began to develop across Arizona, prompting the Storm Prediction Center (SPC) to outline a Slight risk across the state.
 Southeasterly winds at the surface intersected the dryline, providing the impetus for thunderstorm development.
 Surface dewpoints rose to around 60 F, while instability levels resided near 1,000 J/kg, and strong wind shear values were likewise favorable.
 A cluster of strong thunderstorms developed across the Phoenix, Arizona, metropolitan area, contributing to a severe hail event there.
 While this activity also produced sporadic straight-line wind damage, a more robust event into the evening hours was hindered by the loss of daytime heating and the departure of favorable dynamics for severe storm development.